top of page

 The adjective 'deft' can be traced back to the Old English word 'gedeft,' which meant 'mild' or 'gentle.'
 This Old English term is believed to have originated from the Proto-Germanic word 'daftiz,' which meant 'fitting' or 'apt.'
 Over time, the meaning of 'deft' evolved to describe not just gentleness but also the quality of being skillful and adept in performing tasks that require precision and dexterity.
 This shift in meaning reflects how language can adapt to convey the idea of finesse and nimbleness in one's actions, emphasizing the skillful and adept qualities associated with the term 'deft.'

-Quiz: Find the meaning of deft
+Find the correct meaning of the adjective deft:

 Try Again!